Chapter 1 : it's all in the details

-I’ve got this idea, Dennis, he wrote, when you get to Hogwarts we could work together to create a biography of Harry.
+I’ve got this idea, Dennis, he wrote, when you get to Hogwarts (and you will, I’m sure of it) we could work together and write a biography of Harry.
 We’ll be the first people to do so.
 You have no idea how famous he is and the things he’s done!
 I’ll be taking the pictures, of course.
 And you can write the book.

 I did not want to write a bloody book.

 But there were no photographs of his first year.
-One of the rolls of film was destroyed, melted into a toxic mush by the lethal glare of a giant snake, apparently.
-Back then it sounded really stupid to me.
+One of the film rolls was destroyed, melted into a toxic mush by the lethal glare of a giant snake, apparently.
 The other four or five rolls fell from his robes or got lost from his things amid the general chaos.
 The school wrote to us, telling us he’d been Petrified.
 None of us understood what it meant.

 Colin came home that summer, dazed.
 He was like that for a few weeks.
 He dropped things, his eyes grew large and blank, gone far ahead of him.